List of Scream (film series) characters: Judy Hicks

 Judy Hicks is Deputy Sheriff of Woodsboro under Sheriff Dewey Riley and a former classmate of Sidney Prescott.
 She idolizes Dewey but dislikes his wife Gale Weathers-Riley.
 The two are able to put aside their differences in the end, when Judy saves Gale from being shot by Jill Roberts.
 She is then shot herself, but is unharmed, as she is wearing a bulletproof vest.

 In the fifth entry, Judy is promoted to Sheriff.
 Her son, Wes Hicks, is introduced (a name tribute to series veteran director Wes Craven who died in 2015), portrayed by Dylan Minnette.
 She is subsequently murdered along with Wes at her home.

-A deleted scene for Scream (2022) reunited Woodsboro cops, Dewey and Judy in person for Scream (2022), but it was cut to give Arquette's character a better introduction and for the audience to spend more time with the newer characters.
+A deleted scene for Scream (2022) reunited Woodsboro cops, Dewey and Judy in person, but it was cut to give Arquette's character a better introduction and for the audience to spend more time with the newer characters.

 Lake Bell was given the role of Judy, but she dropped out only four days before filming was to begin, citing scheduling conflicts.
 Hicks is Shelton's first role she has been asked to reprise, and she is also the first sequel performer to star in another sequel.